usedToBeTomas/pile-of-feather/README.md

 ### TODO
 - Improve pod (pileofdata) with better syntax and more data loading functions
 - Add recurrent neural networks and common architectures like transformer or gan
-- Implement also a training method for those architectures
+- Implement a training method for those architectures
 - Possibility to live graph loss, accuracy or similar stats during training